 Preventing Future Violations through Settlement Agreements

-Settlement agreements may require organizations to adopt new employment policies to prevent future violations.
+Settlement agreements and corrective actions may require organizations to adopt new employment policies to prevent future violations.
 For example, employers may need to provide anti-discrimination training to relevant employees, including human resources officials.
-These trainings, sometimes provided by government agencies like the Department of Homeland Security, focus on workplace rights and lawful hiring practices.

 Wrongful Imprisonment and Legal Representation